GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

   <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E203-functionality">Requirement E203.2</a>&nbsp;- Work with your HR Office to identify user needs of people with disabilities in your organization.
 (NEW)
 </li>
 <li dir="ltr">
-  Assess the maturity of your agency's 508 program, and take steps to improve accessibility of agency technology.
+  Assess the maturity of your agency's Section 508 program, and take steps to improve accessibility of agency technology.
 </li>
 <li dir="ltr">
   Collaborate with your CIO and other stakeholders to align Section 508 compliance with enterprise efforts to: